NicholeAngel/Real-Time-Chat/README.md

 Sockets: The Communication Backbone
 - Sockets are crucial for network communication, enabling dependable connections between servers and clients in our real-time chat application, ensuring a responsive chat experience.

+Tkinter: Building the User Interface
+- Tkinter, a Python-integrated GUI toolkit, will be used in our chat program to design windows, buttons, and other GUI elements, ensuring an engaging and interactive user experience.

 ## Installation